The Reality Check · Six-Field Log · Interactive

 What this is · and what it connects to

-These seven steps are the first usable layer of AquariuOS — a larger architecture for shared reality.
+These six fields are the first usable layer of AquariuOS — a larger architecture for shared reality.
 Each field maps directly to a Coherence Marker: the same framework that, at scale, would let two people in a dispute compare structured accounts of the same event.
 Right now, it runs in your head, on paper, alone.
 That's the point.
 The seed of any system that helps people understand each other is a single person learning to see their own reality clearly.

 Read the full architecture →